Colorado Rockies Fans-In-The-Stands Protocols

 o Hand sanitizer stations will be located throughout the Ballpark.

-o Guests will not be allowed entry onto the field at any time.
+o Fans will not be allowed entry onto the field at any time.

-o The Club’s mascot, Dinger, will not make any in-game appearances.
+o The Club’s mascot, Dinger, will not make any in-game appearances with fans.

 o Players will not be permitted to sign autographs or take pictures with fans.